-Pam Pryor AO, BSc, BEd, GDipOHM, MAppSci, ChOHSP, CFSIA
+Pam Pryor AO, BSc, BEd, GDipOHM, MAppSci, ChOHSP, FAIHS

-Manager OHS Body of Knowledge Development, Australian Institute of Health and Safety
+Past Manager OHS Body of Knowledge Development, Australian Institute of Health and Safety

-Email: manager@ohsbok.org.au
+Email: pampryor@bigpond.com

-With a background in OHS consulting and OHS education Pam now specialises in activities around OHS capability and related aspects of OHS professionality.
-She was chair of the Technical Panel that developed the OHS Body of Knowledge and inaugural Registrar of the Australian OHS Education Accreditation Board.
-Her current role as Manager OHS Body of Knowledge Development focuses on the ongoing maintenance and development of the OHS Body of Knowledge and associated resources.
+With a background in OHS consulting and OHS education, Pam specialised in activities related to OHS capability and related aspects of OHS professionality.
+She was chair of the Technical Panel that developed the OHS Body of Knowledge and the inaugural Registrar of the Australian OHS Education Accreditation Board.
+Her role as Manager OHS Body of Knowledge Development focused on the ongoing maintenance and development of the OHS Body of Knowledge and associated resources.
 Pam was a key player in the development of the INSHPO Global OHS Capability Framework and received the 2017-18 President's Award from the American Society of Safety Professionals (ASSP) for this work.
 Pam received an Officer of the Order of Australia in 2018 for her contribution to OHS through leadership and advisory roles, particularly in developing standards for education frameworks.